 I drive back across town, the conversation like we’ve never spent a day apart.
 My phone rings.
 My mother has been blowing up my phone all day.
 She’s called me NO LESS than six times in the last hour to ask me if The Great Houdini was here yet, even though I told her I’d call her when we left the airport.
 She just so happens to call as we’re approaching the exit to her condo.

 “You hungry?” she asks both of us on speaker, less like a question and more like a request we know we can’t turn down.

-After giving him a tour of her place (he pronounced it “pimp” and said it had an “impeccable feng shui”), we head over to a neighborhood bar for food and to prepare our livers for the damage we plan to do to them once in New Orleans tomorrow.
+After giving him a tour of her place, we head over to a neighborhood bar for food and to prepare our livers for the damage we plan to do to them once in New Orleans tomorrow.
 I fold up under his arm, one leg thrown over his, his hand on my ass.
 While we sit there and laugh and joke and talk shit, I realize I feel happier than I’ve felt in a long time.
 Even my mama looks like she’s having fun.

 And had I not had to show my ass on the bubble headed waitress, it woulda been perfect.